catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 Each environment has a special service called the Service Proxy.
 The Service Proxy is responsible for routing traffic from the outside world into your environment.
 In order for it to pick up the new site you just added, the service proxy needs to be reloaded, and redeploying it is the way to do that.

 ```
-$ catalyze -E "<your_env_alias>" redeploy service_proxy
+$ datica -E "<your_env_alias>" redeploy service_proxy
 ```

 ## 7. Push Code

-Just like on Heroku, push to catalyze master:
+Just like on Heroku, push to datica master:

 ```
-$ git push catalyze master
+$ git push datica master
 Counting objects: 4, done.
 Delta compression using up to 4 threads.
 Compressing objects: 100% (4/4), done.